How To Run A Pellet Stove During A Power Outage

 12/2 = 6 hours (50% discharged)

-Important: Never fully discharge a lead acid battery.
+Important: Never fully discharge a lead-acid battery.
 It will damage the battery.
-Rule of thumb not to discharge beyond 50% before recharging so to prolong the life of the battery.
+To prolong the battery’s life, it is a rule of thumb not to discharge beyond 50% before recharging.

-Note: If you connect two batteries in parallel (plus to plus and minus to minus) you will double the capacity and run time.
+Note: Connecting two batteries in parallel (plus to plus and minus to minus) will double their capacity and run time.

 Another alternative would be to connect your inverter to your car battery.
-Run an extension cord into your house to operate the pellet stove.
-You could start your vehicle up now and again to charge the battery.
+You can run an extension cord into your house to operate the pellet stove.
+You could start your vehicle now and again to charge the battery to keep your pellet stove running.

 [ Read: Best Extension Cord ]